gau-nernst/centernet-lightning/README.md

 # CenterNet

 CenterNet is a strong **single-stage**, **single-scale**, and **anchor-free** object detector.
-This implementation is built with PyTorch Lightning, supports TorchScript and ONNX export, and has modular design to make it simple customizing the components.
+This implementation is built with PyTorch Lightning, supports TorchScript and ONNX export, and has modular design to make customizing components simple.

 References